sszcanada/AVRF/README.md

 # How To Use
-Download a copy of Advnace VR Framework from the Unreal Marketplace Add the Contenet folder in this repo to your newly installed project directory.
+Download a copy of Advnace VR Framework from the Unreal Marketplace

+Add the Contenet folder in this repo to your newly installed project directory.

 Enjoy your examples :)

+# Allowed Usage
+You may use any of these examples in any way you would like commercial or otherwise they are provided freely to you without limitation.

 # Whats Inside